NAUMathStat/seminars/famusCurrent.md

 ## Titles and Abstracts ##

 Note that talks are listed in reverse chronological order.

+### How Computers Mastered the Game of Go ###

+**Date:** April 1, 2016

+**Speaker:** Jeffrey Covington (NAU)

+**Abstract:** Go is a 2000 year old board game, known for its immense complexity.
+There are more than 40 million Go players worldwide.
+In March, Google shocked the Go-playing world by creating AlphaGo, a computer program that can defeat top professional players.
+How did Google accomplish this feat, which was previously thought to be decades away?
+The answer has major implications for artificial intelligence.

 ### The Primacy of Unity: Is 1 a Prime Number? ###